RduMarais/LibreKast/README.md

  * [x] Youtube : word cloud with chat
  * [x] Youtube : meeting ID instead of URL
  * [x] Youtube : change attendee mangement to be function-oriented instead of object-oriented
- * [ ] front & back : have dashboard showing pie chart during the vote
+ * [x] pie chart at the end of the poll
-   * problem 1.
-I can not update this based onthe data I recceive from the server
+ * [x] front & back : have dashboard showing pie chart during the vote
-   * problem 2.
-Quizz votes do not notify
+ * [-] front & Youtube : add attendee is subscriber attribute in dashboard
- * [ ] front & Youtube : add attendee is subscriber attribute in dashboard
+   * pytchat does not support this but support sponsor attribute
  * [ ] front : change front for a dark mode
  * [ ] FR translation
  * [ ] Image slides